vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 After your plugin is invoked, the `myConfig.js` file will be rendered in the project root directory.
 Now let's add a new configuration screen with the `api.describeConfig` method in the `ui.js` file:

-First you need to pass some information:
+First, you need to pass some information:

 ```js
 // ui.js